-Grade 5 students are asked to volunteer the first half of their lunch hour to monitor students in classrooms.
+Grade 5 students are asked to volunteer the first 20 min of their lunch hour to monitor students in classrooms.
 These students also supervise and coordinate activities in the classrooms on rainy day recesses and lunch hours.
+This is voluntary, and is monitored by adults.